miserman/survey_scheduler/README.md

   beeps: 6
 }
 ```
-Here, available is based on the most recently passed beep and the associated protocol's close after setting.
-That is, available will be true if a beep was sent no longer ago than the associated protocol's close after setting, or the associated protocol has no close after setting.
+Here, available is based on the most recently passed beep and the associated protocol's allowed accesses and close after settings.
+That is, available will be true if a beep had been accessed fewer than allowed accesses, and was sent no longer ago than the associated protocol's close after setting (or the associated protocol has no close after setting).

 This information can be used from within Qualtrics to regulate access or condition questions on schedule status.
 For example, adding this as a question's JavaScript would prevent proceeding if available is false, and otherwise display schedule information:
 ```javascript